 Native Landscape Plants

-Native Plants in the Parking Strip
+Native Plants in our Parking Areas

 Have you noticed flowers like purple coneflower between the upper parking lots?
 These are part of a multi-year project to convert the lawn between the upper parking lots into a native plant garden.
 The strip of land under the sycamore trees was divided into 4 sections running from one tree to the next.
 The plan is to finish the garden in 4 years.
 Why so long?
 Well….